Video recycle bin for Stream administrator

 Click the Recycle bin menu tab

-Click the Restore icon to restore a video and undelete it.
+Click the Restore icon to restore a previously deleted video.

 When a video is restored from the recycle bin its permissions, links to groups, and channels, and information about the video will be restored as well.